[Note: This post was updated on Sept. 8, 2021.]

 Q: I was wondering if you could give me the current countries that use the word “ilk” (usage example: “my children = my ilk”).
 I know it is often used in the southern USA, but is it used in India, Ireland, etc.?
 Any information will be greatly appreciated.

 A: English speakers don’t usually refer to their children as their ilk.
-In contemporary English, the word “ilk” means type or kind, as in “He doesn’t trust bankers, brokers, and other people of that ilk.”
+In contemporary English, the noun “ilk” means type or kind, as in “He doesn’t trust bankers, brokers, and people of that ilk.”

 That’s the way the word is defined in standard American and British dictionaries.
 And that’s how it’s used in the US, UK, India, Ireland, and elsewhere that English is spoken.